Sheerpower Logo

 All four parameters are required:

-• length — number of characters in the view
+• length_expr — number of characters in the view.

 Note:

-• A view is read-only except when using overlay operations (LSET, OVERLAY(), etc.), which write directly into the underlying source string.
+• A view is read-only except when using overlay operations (LSET, OVERLAY(), etc.), which write through to the underlying source string.

 • If the starting position is beyond the end of the source, the view evaluates as an empty string.